 “That was fun.”
 She paused, and then she spoke as if she were confessing a minor crime.
 “I can’t stay here any longer.
 I have to move, but San Francisco’s impossible.
 The last apartment I looked at today was a dingy little studio with an absurd rent.
 Not only that, but there were ten other people in front of me putting their names on a waiting list.
 Then, this greasy rental agent hands me a form asking for three references, presumably from a nun, a doctor, and a CEO.”

 “Believe me, I know what you’re talking about.
 I was saved from a similar situation not six months ago.”

 “Not a place,” I said.
 “The place.
 The most incredible house I’ve ever lived in.
 It’s on Russian Hill.
 It’s owned by a professor from San Francisco State.
 He bought it about twenty years ago.
 It has fireplaces and a view.
 And it’s filled with African art.
 That’s the professor’s field.
 He got a huge grant to research art in Africa.
 He’ll be there for at least five years.
 But, with any luck, he’ll disappear like Livingston, and Stanley will never find him.”

 “My God, how did you ever find it?”

-I made counterfeit love to a rental agent named Carol for eleven months.
+I made counterfeit love to a rental agent named Carol before I found you.